anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   in the subsequent certification request.

-* Cert Request: This certification request MUST contain the authenticated self-contained object ensuring both proof of possession of the corresponding private key and proof of identity of the requester.
+* Cert Request: This certification request MUST contain the authenticated self-contained object ensuring both proof-of-possession of the corresponding private key and proof-of-identity of the requester.

 * Cert Response: The certification response message MUST contain on success the requested certificate and MAY include potentially further information, like